little-pinecone/jwt-spring-boot-angular-scaffolding/README.md

 ## Overview and technical features

-The project currently serves a login page and hard-coded pastry data returned from the API.
+* The project currently serves a login page and hard-coded pastry data returned from the API.
-It allows registering new users, handles login requests and serves data from the API to authenticated and authorized users.
+* It allows registering new users, handles login requests.
+* It serves data from the API to authenticated and authorized users.
+* The user experience is enhanced thanks to the AuthGuard implementation.

 ## Running tests